skip to main content skip to search skip to footer skip to accessibility statement

 Drugs overview

 DrugsIf you are worried about your, or someone else’s use of drugs, help is at hand.
 Drug and alcohol advice details the advice, help and support available.
-Drug use can cause serious physical and psychological harm to the individual as well as friends, families and communities of those affected.

 Drug use is a significant cause of premature mortality (under 75 years) in England.
 Analysis in the Global Burden of Disease study (2019) shows that drug use disorders are now the third highest ranked cause of death in the 15 to 49 age group in England.